hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Overview.md

 * [VPC with public and private subnets and AWS Site-to-Site VPN access](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario3.html) to run a multi-tiered application with a scalable web front end in a public subnet, and to house your data in a private subnet that is connected to your network by an IPsec AWS Site-to-Site VPN connection.
 A VPN or Virtual Private Network connection between your corporate data center and your VPC allows you to leverage the AWS Cloud as an extension of your corporate data center.

 * [VPC with a private subnet only and AWS Site-to-Site VPN access](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario4.html) to extend your network into the cloud using Amazon's infrastructure without exposing your network to the internet.

+### Troubleshooting inbound network connectivity

+While accessing your ec2 instance from the browser, if you are get a timeout - it is probably because there is no inbound route defined in your route table or network ACL, however if you get an ERR connection refused: it means you are able to get through to the EC2 instance but it is not serving the requested page.

 ### AWS-manged VPN